 Human-machine interfaces (HMI) have changed significantly over the last decades, driven by rapid technological advances.
-The HMI industry has witnessed the evolution from a simple push button to a modern touch-screen display.
+The HMI industry has witnessed the evolution from a simple push button to a digital twin in manufacturing.
 Still, more changes in the way people communicate with machines are expected to come.
 Such trends as enterprise IoT and Industry 4.0 have an essential role to play in this regard, being the foremost carriers of this HMI transformation.

 The term Industry 4.0 was first used in 2011 in regard to smart manufacturing, and later received a broader meaning spanning transportation, smart buildings, mining, oil and gas, healthcare and other areas.
 It appeared during the fourth stage of the Industrial Revolution, so to understand the notion of Industry 4.0 it is important to explore its predecessors.